theneedyguy/yikesbot/README.md

 Typing omegayikes increases the current amount by 50 but has a cooldown of 60 seconds before it can be used again.

+### New since Version 1.7.1

+- !yikesgraph links to a graphical overview that displays the yikes amount over time.

 ## Commands

 Currently everyone in chat can get the current yikes count by typing the following commands: